• Skip to primary navigation

 unsweetened cinnamon applesauce in a jar

-There is something about homemade applesauce, it’s beyond comparison to the store-bought stuff and incredibly easy to make.
-It has a richer apple flavor, but without the added sugar.
+There is something about making your own applesauce.
+It’s beyond comparison to the store-bought stuff and incredibly easy to make.
+It has a richer apple flavor but without the added sugar.
 Honestly, buying a container of applesauce is a lot easier, but for those special occasions (or because you love applesauce) try it homemade.
+Enjoy it as a side dish or as a healthy snack.

 You have control of the texture and sweetness, and you can change it with different variations.
 Try cinnamon or pumpkin pie spice.
 Mash it for a chunkier version or blend it with an immersion blender for a smooth version.
 Use all the same types of apples or use a mix of several different types.